 Capacity: 2TB, 4TB, 6TB, 8TB | Interface: Gigabit Ethernet, USB 2.0 | Features: Dual bay, WebAccess apps, Apple Time Machine support

-This 2TB dual-bay NAS (also available in 4, 6, and 8TB capacities) comes from Buffalo, the company that also makes the TeraStation line of advanced NAS units.
+As one of the best NAS drives out there, this 2TB dual-bay unit (also available in 4, 6, and 8TB capacities) comes courtesy of Buffalo, the company that also produces the TeraStation line of advanced NAS units.

-The key selling point of this model is that it can integrate directly with BitTorrent, which means that it can download stuff for you even when your PC is turned off.
-You won’t have to worry as much about your downloads getting interrupted.
-Like many of the other devices here, you can also stream to it via various devices, it's platform agnostic, and you can use it as an iTunes server.
+The key selling point of this model is that it can integrate directly with BitTorrent, which means that it can download files for you even when your PC is not on.
+You won’t need to worry as much about your downloads getting interrupted.
+Like many of the other devices listed, you can also stream to it via various devices, it's platform agnostic, and you can use it as an iTunes server.

 - This product is only available in the US and UK at the time of this writing.
 Australian readers: check out a fine alternative in the Seagate Personal Cloud 2-Bay